arifbinazhar/Structure-based-learning/README.md

 The decoder is **lossless by construction** — no dimensionality reduction or compression is applied.
 The encoding is a bijective mapping from graph → tensors, so decoding inverts it exactly:

 - Residue identity recovered via `argmax` over the one-hot slice → 100% accuracy
-- Coordinates recovered directly from feature vector slots 3–5 → RMSD = 0.0 Å
+- Coordinates recovered directly from feature vector index 3-5 → RMSD = 0.0 Å
 - Graph topology recovered from edge index → exact edge match

-This is intentional: the encoded representation is designed as input to a *downstream* generative model (e.g. a graph VAE or SE(3)-equivariant network), not as a compressed latent itself.
+This is intentional: the encoded representation is designed as input to a *downstream* generative model, not as a compressed latent itself.
 The encoding is the input; the latent space lives in the model.

 ---